b3-exmo/b3-exmo.github.io/docs/Prophets/Joseph Smith/First Vision.md

 &nbsp;

 ## Account discrepancies
 There's a [Gospel Topics Essay](https://www.churchofjesuschrist.org/study/manual/gospel-topics/first-vision?lang=eng) on this!
 It clearly makes the claim that the First Vision happened in Spring of 1820.
 Sounds awfully familiar to the verbiage I had to memorize and recite verbatim on my mission.
-Saw both God and Jesus, other churches are wrong, and "[many other things](https://www.churchofjesuschrist.org/study/scriptures/pgp/js-h/1?lang=eng&id=p20#p20)" [[Scripture/Book of Mormon/index#Cannot be written|which cannot be written]].
+Saw both God and Jesus, other churches are wrong, and "[many other things](https://www.churchofjesuschrist.org/study/scriptures/pgp/js-h/1?lang=eng&id=p20#p20)" [[Book of Mormon#Cannot be written|which cannot be written]].

 &nbsp;